innolitics/rdm/README.md

 We suggest using SVGs because they are resolution independent.
 SVGs are converted to PDFs to be included in the latex (and then PDF) version of the documents.

-Images must be able to fit within a single page of a pdf document for the formatting to look normal.
+Images must be able to fit within a single page of a PDF document for the formatting to look normal.

 Note that svglib has several limitations.
 As of April 2018, these include:

 - style sheets are not supported (only the style attribute)
 - clipping is limited to single paths, no mask support
-- color gradients are not supported.
+- color gradients are not supported
+- transparency is not supported

 Also note that markdown does not support having spaces in links, thus image names can not have spaces.